the1derer/algorithms-java/collection_framework/map/treemap/TreeMap.md

 # TreeMap

 * Implements 'NavigableMap' interface.
-* Maintains a Red-Black Tree(a type of self-balancing BST).
+* Maintains a Red-Black Tree(a type of self-balancing Binary Search Tree).
+  * Binary Search Tree -> For every node left subtree contains key with less value than node and right subtree contains key more value than left subtree.
 * This implementation provides guaranteed log(n) time cost for the containsKey, get, put and remove operations.
 * Algorithms are adaptations of those in Cormen, Leiserson, and Rivest's `Introduction to Algorithms`.

 ## Internal implementation